-"The Headteacher and or School Business manager should maintain a list of all bank and building society accounts held and the signatories for each".
+"The Headteacher should maintain a list of all bank and building society accounts held and the signatories for each".

 The school should ensure the bank mandates are kept up to date and that the banks only accept alterations on the basis of the scheme of delegation.